Duck Street, Cerne Abbas, Dorset, DT2 7LA

 Cerne Abbas CE VC First School

-Exclusion in our school will always be extremely rare because of the consistent application of the Behaviour policy alongside the importance placed on teaching our Christian values of friendship, peace and trust.
+Exclusion in our school will always be extremely rare because of the consistent application of the Behaviour policy alongside the Relationship Policy and the importance placed on teaching our Christian values of friendship, peace and trust.
 However, the school does need to have the use of exclusions as a final sanction where the welfare of other pupils and staff is put at risk by unacceptable behaviour.

 The Law and Procedures - Set out clearly in Dfes/0087/2003.